skyss0fly-pm-pl/EssentialsX-PM/README.md

 ## Under Development

-This plugin is still under very heavy development
+This plugin is still under very heavy development, if you want to use this, download the latest stable [build](https://poggit.pmmp.io/ci/ecstsylove/EssentialsX-PM/~)

 ## Features